 This project is a good way to begin to meet members while working on the fleece blankets in our Christ Child House.
 There is no need to know how to sew.
 The blankets are cut to the correct dimensions and all a member needs to do is follow the written directions for making small slits and tying knots.
 There are two ways to participate: either come to one of the monthly sessions and/or pick up a bag of blankets and work at home.
 There is a blanket sign out sheet on a clip board as you enter the Christ Child House.
 These blankets are used for the Head Start Backpack Program and the Foster Care Kits.
 In 2020, 420 blankets were made and distributed.

 The project allows for direct contact with the students in a classroom.
-The project chair coordinates with the school principals to create a schedule of dates and times for teach requested support and availability of each helper.
+The project chair coordinates with the school principals to create a schedule of dates and times for teacher requested support and availability of each helper.
 There is always a need for helpers in the classroom.
 We serve schools in Harbor Springs and Petoskey.
 In 2020, 82 children were served.

 Read to Me